What is decreasing life insurance? How does it work?

-The pay-out your loved ones will receive decreases as time goes on.
+The amount your loved ones will receive decreases as time goes on.
 This is calculated by an interest rate set by your policy provider.

 Because the potential value of a claim decreases as time goes on, this type of policy is generally cheaper than a level term life insurance policy.

 A decreasing life insurance policy pays out less as time goes on.
 This is because it is designed to cover the cost of a mortgage debt, which also becomes smaller over time.

 If a couple bought a house together and one died, the other may struggle to cover the remaining mortgage payments by themself.
 Having a decreasing life insurance policy in place would help to cover the cost of the mortgage if one partner died.

 Some insurers allow for joint policies, where both people are covered by the same policy.
 This can be set up to pay out on the first person dies, so the other person can pay off the mortgage.